Blog

 1. Disclose your ethnicity in the biography section.

-Whether you are applying through AMCAS, AACOMAS, or TMDSAS, you will have the opportunity to voluntarily identify your racial or ethnic origin.
+Whether you are applying through the American Medical College Application Service (AMCAS), the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), or the Texas Medical & Dental Schools Application Service (TMDSAS), you have the opportunity to voluntarily identify your racial or ethnic origin.
 This information is used for several purposes:

-- To collect aggregate applicant and matriculant data (for example, the AAMC’s FACTS data) to confirm progress toward greater diversity
+• To collect aggregate applicant and matriculant data (e.g., the AAMC’s FACTS data) to confirm progress toward greater diversity

 Self-identifying is the easiest way to let admissions committees know that you are part of an underrepresented ethnic or racial group, but it’s not the only way.